datosmic/datosmic.github.io/_posts/DevOps/Azure DevOps/2024-01-26-Azure-DevOps-Onboard.md

 ![ADO-Project][ADO-Project]

-If you want to create a project in an existing organization:
+To create a project in an existing organization:
 1. Navigate to Azure DevOps Organization main page: `https://dev.azure.com/<<Organization Name>>/`
 2. Click on `New Project` and provide
     1. `Project Name`